djedi23/crud.rs/crud-pretty-struct/README.md

 ```
 ###### `color`

-custom color for this field.
+custom color for the value of this field.
 The avaiable colors are [Color].
 ```rust
 #[derive(PrettyPrint)]
 struct Foo {